Quality Drainage Scoria used in construction

 4. Improve Soil Structure:

-Mix compost into your garden soil to improve its structure and water retention capacity.
-This will help loosen heavy clay soils and provide better aeration for plant roots.
+Afterwards, mix compost into your garden soil to improve its structure and water retention capacity.
+As a result this will help loosen heavy clay soils and provide better aeration for plant roots.

 Improving soil structure with compost